KarelKubat/hrid/README.md

 ## Package hrid/conv

-This package is respoonsible for the actual conversions (with checksums, if so requested).
+This package is responsible for the actual conversions (with checksums, if so requested).
 It can be directly called from your program if you don't care about padding, grouping or case-insensitivity in the string representations.

-### Synopsis
+### Synopsis for `hrid/conv`

 ```go
 // file: test/m3/main.go